 Cobb County is home to a wealth of greenspace and those who wish to preserve it, but the county’s enthusiasm for outdoor living doesn’t stop with parks and nature preserves.
-The gardening community is active and abundant as well, and volunteer and non-profit organizations work year-round to keep residents involved in their projects.
+The gardening community is active and abundant as well, and V and non-profit organizations work year-round to keep residents involved in their projects.

 The Master Gardeners

 The Master Gardener Volunteers of Cobb County (MGVOCC) run a series of gardening projects and activities at elementary schools, the Center for Children and Young Adults in Marietta, the North Cobb High School Greenhouse, the Chattahoochee Nature Center and even horticulture therapy at Cobb Hospital.
 Their community gardens are the CrossRoads in Marietta, Green Meadows in Powder Springs, North Marietta Neighborhood in Marietta and the Plant-a-Row community garden in Kennesaw.
 The MGVOCC is comprised of 300 Master Gardeners and 75 Friends of Master Gardeners who are volunteers trained and certified by The University of Georgia in research-based horticultural practices.
 They promote responsible and sustainable gardening, water conservation and conduct educational programming to address environmental quality concerns in the county.

 Carolyn Gentry, Master Gardener coordinator who has worked with the program for seven years, says, “With concern for food safety and rising food costs, Cobb’s citizens asked the Master Gardeners to create community gardens so they could learn to grow their own food and garden using safe and sustainable practices.”
 With support from the county parks and recreation department, the MGVOCC designed and built four community gardens.
 Their popularity is undeniable; all the raised beds in these gardens have a waiting list of future gardeners.
 The group is active throughout the community, and always willing to help those new to gardening get their hands dirty.